xnought/neural-net-compression-vis/ui/src/routes/quant/+page.md

     }
 </style>

-Often, the best models are the biggest.
+**Abstract:** Often, the best models are the biggest.
 Too big for you or me to run.
 Luckily, with model compression we can drastically reduce the size of these models.
-This article runs through a simple way to compress neural network weights with k-means quantization and how much error we incur.
-There is a price to tiny.
+This article runs through a simple way to compress neural network weights with k-means quantization.
+Through interactive visuals, I'll explore a simple approach as well as it's shortcomings (error).

 ## Introduction